MaimonLab/SiffPy/README.md

 Warning: `SiffPlotter`s are `holoviews` only, but `SiffVisualizer`s use either `napari` or `holoviews` (ideally will always implement both, but no promises!).
 Some builds of Jupyter, IPython, `holoviews` and `napari` do not play nice together and you'll experience strange lags in cell evaluation because `holoviews` and `napari` both interface with Jupyter's event loop.

+## SiffReaderModule

+The `C/C++` code underlying direct interactions with the `.siff` filetype.
+It produces `numpy.ndarray` objects for image data as well as native Python objects for framewise (or experiment-wise) metadata.
+This mostly is for reading from the file, but there are a few "smart" things it does, like computing pixel-wise empirical lifetimes given a `FLIMParams` object.